 This journal is an open access journal.
 IAEES guarantees that there is no income at IAEES that comes from selling any forms of subscriptions to the journal or from pay-per-view fees.
 In order to cover the costs induced by editorial procedures, routine operation of the journal, processing of manuscripts through peer-reviews, and the provision and maintenance of a publication infrastructure, the journal charges article processing cost that can normally be defrayed by the author's institution or research funds.
 Artical processing charge within 30 pages (per the typeset proof) is 300 Euro, and additional page charge above 30 pages is 20 Euro for each additional page.
 IAEES will reduce/remit article processing charge for students, authors of lower income countries, or authors in financial difficulty on the sole condition that the papers they submit be of high quality, once their application for charge reduction/remission is approved by editorial office.
 Article processing charge can be transfered to the IAEES account once the corresponding author receives an email from the journal.
 The payer's name and article title (short title) should be included in the paying information.
 The publication of the article will be postponed if the payment is done late.
 Once we received the fee, an electric receipt will be emailed to the payer.

-Note: All submissions accepted in 2013 and 2014 will be published free of charge.
+All submissions accepted between 2013 and 2014 will be published free of charge.

 Computational Ecology and Software (ISSN 2220-721X)